 2. Serological Testing

-This is a COVID-19 antibody testing.
+This is a Covid-19 Antibody test.
 It is a type of blood test where samples of your antibodies are taken for study.
 This is the other method of coronavirus test that laboratories are currently developing.

 How serological testing works